Salkantay Plus Inca Trail Hike 6D/5N

 Day 5 – On the fifth day we will hike the farthest distance and will also see the most archaeological sites along the way.
 After waking up early and eating breakfast, we will hike up the opposite side of the valley to reach the second pass which will take about 2 hours.
 About halfway up we will see a small, round, roofless stone building, known as Runkuracay.
 This building was a shelter and a checkpoint for travelers following the trail to Machu Picchu.
 After our history lesson here we will continue to the second pass, Runkuracay, at 3,941 meters, or 12,800 feet.
 Then we will descend for about 2 hours to our lunch site, stopping first at another Inca site called Sayaqmarka, translated to “Town in a Steep Place.”
 Here, we will see an important temple for the Salkantay Mountain.
 Then we will arrive to our lunch site and once we are full will continue hiking 4 more hours to our last campsite.
 The first part of the trail will involve little ascents and descents until we reach the next archaeological center called Phuyupatamarka which means “City above the Clouds.”
 Here, we will see where the Incas took their final baths before reaching Machu Picchu.
 This location is also a second option for the last campsite.
 After our tour, we will hike downhill and will visit the farming terraces at Intipata.
 From there we will continue to our campsite called Wiñaywayna, which means “Forever Young,” and is located at 2,650 meters, or 8,694 feet.
 This is our last night camping, and in the evening after supper we will get to thank our amazing Quechuas for their hard work.

 Day 6 – On the last day we will wake up very early (at about 3:15 am) and after having breakfast will wait in line until the Control opens at 5:30 am.
 Once we pass the Control, we will start hiking to Machu Picchu which will take 2 hours and we will follow the trail which is relatively flat until we reach Intipunku, the famous Sun Gate.
 Here, we will have our first view of Machu Picchu below us and depending on the season we may get to see the sunrise.
 From there, we will descend down to Machu Picchu which sits at 2,400 meters or 7,874 feet, and we will first check any large backpacks at the entrance.
 We will then have our 3-hour tour where you will see and learn about the most important sites including the Temple of the Sun, the main plaza, Intiwatana, and the Temple of the Condor.
-After your tour, you will have some free time to explore the ruins on your own and take more pictures of this amazing place.
-When you are ready you can take the bus back down to Aguas Calientes, and in the afternoon you will take the train back to Cusco where we will pick you up from the train station and drop you off at your hotel.
+After your tour, you will take the bus back down to Aguas Calientes, and in the afternoon you will take the train back to Cusco where we will pick you up from the train station and drop you off at your hotel.

 - Transportation from your hotel in Cusco to the start of the hike and back to your hotel at the end